 This route description starts from Island Lake where the trail drops down and reaches the shore there.
 RT distance from this point is about 15 miles with approximately 2700-3100' of elevation gain, depending on the exact route.
 Almost all of the day will be above timberline, so keep that in mind as you watch the weather.

 From Island Lake, hike another mile to a signed junction.
 In August 2012, the sign indicated Indian Pass was 6 miles along the right fork (seems a bit too long, though).
 You want to go left, immediately crossing the stream draining Indian Basin and shortly thereafter entering famous and spectacular Titcomb Basin.

 Twin Peaks, Mount Woodrow Wilson, Sphinx, Bobs Towers, Miriam Peak, Bonney Pass, Mount Helen, Mount Sacagawea

 A good trail leads about three miles along the eastern sides of the three main lakes of Titcomb Basin, gaining little elevation as it does so.
 Beyond the last lake, the trail starts to fade.
-Although it reappears at times and there are sometimes cairns marking the way, neither is really necessary.
+Although it reappears at times and there are sometimes cairns marking the way, neither the trail nor the cairns are really necessary.
 Whenever possible, though, use existing trails or go over bare rock to minimize impact on the fragile tundra ecosystem out here.

 Bobs Towers (left) are named for Robert Underhill, a highly influential American climber.
 Miriam Peak (right) is named for his wife Miriam O'Brien (Underhill), also an accomplished climber.
 Seen from Titcomb Basin.